Skip to main content

 However, for a man concerned with fertility, standard TRT presents a significant problem.
 When you introduce testosterone from an external source, the brain’s sensitive monitoring system (the hypothalamus and pituitary) detects these high levels.
 Following its programming, it assumes the body has more than enough testosterone and initiates the negative feedback loop.
 The result is a complete shutdown of the HPG axis.
 The brain stops sending GnRH, which means the pituitary stops releasing LH and FSH.

-The consequences are a sharp decline in, or complete cessation of, and testicular atrophy (shrinkage).
+The consequences are a sharp decline in, or complete cessation of, sperm production and testicular atrophy (shrinkage).
 For this reason, TRT alone is considered a highly effective, albeit reversible, form of male contraception.
 This is where fertility-preserving protocols become essential.

 How Do We Maintain Fertility during Hormonal Optimization?